atirek-ak/comic-script/README.md

 ```
 python selenium-script.py <url>
 ```
 The url entered will be that of the page which displays the comic.
-After running the above command you will be asked if you wish to download your comic as a .pdf file also.
+After that input a number from 0 to 2 on prompt:
+0 - to download comic in .jpg format
+1 - to download comic in .pdf format
+2 - to download comic in both .jpg & .pdf format

 ## Author
 Atirek Kumar